How to Transition from Work to Retirement | Casey's Pond

 Senior Living

 Like other life transitions, retirement can be filled with a variety of challenges and emotions.
-Along with a new sense of freedom, you may have concerns about finances, or how you’ll spend your time, and if you’ll feel a sense of purpose.
-While transitioning from work to retirement may be difficult, understanding the common stages of retirement can help you stay healthy and find purpose in this new phase of life.
-Read on to see our list of tips to help you transition from work to retirement.
+Along with a new sense of freedom, seniors transitioning to retirement may have concerns about finances, how they’ll spend their time, and if they’ll feel a sense of purpose.
+While transitioning from work to retirement may be difficult, understanding strategies to combat the common struggles of retirement can help seniors stay healthy and find purpose in this new phase of life.

 Planning for a Purposeful Retirement